 A few months ago, I published a blog post about the Cloud Native Special Interest Group (SIG) and ongoing projects related to cloud native Jenkins.
 This month, I will be presenting at DevOps World | Jenkins World in Europe with Carlos Sanchez and Jesse Glick, so I would like to provide a heads up for our talk: “A Cloud Native Jenkins.”

-Our talk focuses on the following topics: pluggable storage, our ephemeral Jenkins masters experiments and tools which may be used to implement single-shot masters.
+Our talk focuses on the following topics: pluggable storage, our ephemeral Jenkins controllers experiments and tools which may be used to implement single-shot controllers.

 Pluggable storage is one of the major areas we have been working on over the last few months.
 There are a number of parallel stories which are summarized on this page .
 There has been significant progress in the areas of artifact storage, build logging and configuration storage.
 A number of Jenkins Enhancement Proposals were submitted and accepted, and there are plugin releases and prototypes for these stories.

 During our talk we will discuss the current status of these stories and future plans.
 In particular, we will cover the following areas and reference implementations:

 Storing all your artifacts transparently, e.g. in a cloud service blob store like AWS S3.

 Artifact Manager for S3 Plugin is an implementation we recently released